cottiAC/zombidleBot/README.md

 ![](https://github.com/cottiAC/zombidleBot/blob/master/imgs/readme/graph.png)

 ## Limitation
-* works only with Firefox right now
+* works only with Steam release right now
+* You need to change the game resolution to 1136x640
 * if you use another browser window, the bot will not click to avoid take away focus
 * in order to find scrolls, the browser windows must be visible
-* Bot will switch from world 2 to 1, 1 to 3, 3 to 4.
+* Bot will switch from world 2 to 1, 1 to 3, 3 to 4 and so on.
 So you need to start with world 2
 * you need [Autohotkey v1.1.*](https://autohotkey.com/) to run the script